 As the largest weight-bearing joint in the human body, the hip provides stability by bearing the weight of the body while also withstanding repeated motion.
 Despite its durability, however, the hip joint can wear down or become damaged due to age, use, or trauma.
-Sports-related injuries, motor vehicle accidents, and falls in the elderly can injure or even break hip bones; and, arthritis can cause severe hip pain.
+Sports-related injuries, accidents, and falls in the elderly can injure or even break hip bones; and, arthritis can cause severe hip pain.

 Some hip and leg pain may be merely annoying; however, more severe pain can affect a patient’s ability to walk or bear weight on the leg or hip.

 The precise location of hip pain provides the doctor with valuable clues about the underlying cause.
 Problems within the hip joint itself tend to result in pain on the inside of the hip or groin.
 Hip pain on the outside of the hip, upper thigh, or outer buttock is usually caused by problems with muscles, ligaments, tendons, and other soft tissues that surround the hip joint.